Why Venezuelans are returning to the country after historic exodus

 “Also, I’ve heard that the economy has improved a bit and I wanted to spend more time with my family.
 I want my son to enjoy being in contact with them,” he added.

-Camacho is part of a new phenomenon that is becoming increasingly visible in all Venezuelan cities: the return of emigrants who had left Venezuela to live, for the most part, in other South American countries.
+Camacho is part of a new phenomenon that is becoming increasingly visible in all Venezuelan cities: the return of emigrants who had left Venezuela to live, mostly in other South American countries.

 Despite Camacho’s family saying that the situation is “more stable”, she was cautious: “I left my husband in Lima.
 We didn’t risk the two of them, because we weren’t sure things were going well.”